Piumhi: Tourism

 The city features a flat topography, wide streets, and abundant greenery, which contribute to a pleasant climate.
 The city has several large squares, the three most notable being Praça da Matriz, Guia Lopes Square, where the hospitals are located, and Rosário Square, all of which feature landscaped gardens.

 Surrounding the city are several viewpoints offering panoramic views.
 One of the most prominent is the Cruz do Monte viewpoint on the southern outskirts of the municipality.
 Access is available via a staircase with 269 steps or a parallel road for vehicles.

 From certain points in the city, one can see parts of the plateaus of Serra da Canastra.

-Another viewpoint is located in the Pimenta Range, northeast of the city, about 7 kilometers away.
+Another viewpoint is located in the Pimenta Range, northeast of the city, about 7 kilometres away.
 The upper portion of the mountain has a narrow and steep access road, making it a challenging climb.
 At night, observers can see the lights of nineteen surrounding cities.

 Geographically, Piumhi is encircled by the Pimenta, Andaime, and Cromo mountain ranges from the northeast to the east.
 To the south lies the Cruz do Monte hill, while fertile cerrado lands stretch to the north and west.

-In the vicinity of Piumhi, several key attractions can be found: 80 km to the west is the Serra da Canastra National Park and the source of the São Francisco River; 20 km south is the municipality of Capitólio; and 25 kilometers north, in the municipality of Pimenta, lies the lake of the Furnas Hydroelectric Plant, on the Grande River.
+In the vicinity of Piumhi, several key attractions can be found: 80 km to the west is the Serra da Canastra National Park and the source of the São Francisco River; 20 km south is the municipality of Capitólio; and 25 kilometres north, in the municipality of Pimenta, lies the lake of the Furnas Hydroelectric Plant, on the Grande River.

-From east to west, the landscape around Piumhi transitions from mountains to plateaus, while the vegetation shifts from grasslands to cerrado, offering excellent topography and fertile lands throughout most of the municipality.
-The Piumhi region marks the beginning of the "sertões," famously described by João Guimarães Rosa in The Devil to Pay in the Backlands.
+From east to west, the landscape around Piumhi transitions from mountains to plateaus, while the vegetation shifts from grasslands to cerrado, offering favourable topography and fertile lands throughout most of the municipality.
+The Piumhi region marks the beginning of the "sertões", famously described by João Guimarães Rosa in The Devil to Pay in the Backlands.

 Piumhi is well-served by a considerable network of hotels, most of which are concentrated in the city centre.

 Mining

 Chromium, the tenth most abundant element on Earth.

 The chromite deposits and occurrences in the Piumhi region have been known and economically exploited since the 1950s.
-The Piumhi Massif, where chromium ore is hosted, is located on the southwestern edge of the São Francisco Craton as a structural window of the Archean to Paleoproterozoic basement, amid the Meso-Neoproterozoic rocks of the Bambuí and Canastra Groups.
+The Piumhi Massif, where chromium ore is hosted, is located on the southwestern edge of the São Francisco Craton as a structural window of the Archean to Paleoproterozoic basement, amid the Meso–Neoproterozoic rocks of the Bambuí and Canastra Groups.

 This is a metavolcanosedimentary sequence of the greenstone belt type.
-The chromite mineralization is classified as Stratiform and is associated with serpentinized and talc-rich peridotites of the so-called Lavapés Group.
+The chromite mineralisation is classified as stratiform and is associated with serpentinised and talc-rich peridotites of the so-called Lavapés Group.